The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Introduction

 \subsection{Paper outline}

 This paper is structured as follows: \begin{itemize} \item In \cref{s:stretch} we provide a sketch of the preliminaries underpinning the theory of the Thurston metric on hyperbolic surfaces.
 The basic construction is that of a $K$-Lipschitz homeomorphism of an ideal triangle.
-Such maps glue to constitute stretch maps between hyperbolic surfaces, which define stretch lines in Teichm\"uller space.
-We highlight the main results from Thurston's paper \cite{ThS} needed in the constructions for this paper. \item In \cref{s:crown} we describe all $K$-stretch maps on crowned annuli, i.e., annuli with punctures on their boundaries, in terms of Fenchel--Nielsen coordinates and shearing parameters.
+Such maps are glued to constitute stretch maps between hyperbolic surfaces, which define stretch lines in Teichm\"uller space.
+We highlight the main results from Thurston's paper \cite{ThS} needed in the constructions for the present paper. \item In \cref{s:crown} we describe all $K$-stretch maps on crowned annuli, \ie annuli with boundary cusps, in terms of Fenchel--Nielsen coordinates and shearing parameters.
 This also paves the way for describing stretch maps with respect to finite-leaf laminations on (finite type) hyperbolic surfaces.

-\item In \cref{s:infinitesimal} we take the stretch maps described in \cref{s:crown} and we determine the behaviour of stretch vectors, i.e., tangent vectors to stretch maps.
-These estimates are used to isolate the lengths of simple closed geodesics in the limiting behaviour of the difference between certain sequences of pairs of stretch vectors, and hence play a major role in establishing geodesic rigidity.
+\item In \cref{s:infinitesimal} we take the stretch maps described in \cref{s:crown} and we determine the behaviour of stretch vectors, \ie tangent vectors to stretch maps.
+These estimates are used to isolate the lengths of simple closed geodesics in the limiting behaviour of the difference between certain sequences of pairs of stretch vectors, and hence play a major role in establishing geometric rigidity.
 Moreover, they help us to determine the codimension of $\iota_x$-images of multicurves in $\mathbf{S}_x^*$

-\item In \cref{sec:convexbodies} we develop the general theory of convex bodies $D$ in finite-dimensional vector spaces $\mathbb{V}$, using faces on the boundary $\partial D$ to stratify $\partial D$.
-In this section we introduce various linear invariants associated with points and faces on $D$, including dimension, face-dimension, adherence-dimension and codimension.
+\item In \cref{sec:convexbodies} we develop the general theory of convex bodies $D$ in finite-dimensional vector spaces $\mathbb{V}$, using faces on the boundary $\partial D$ to stratify this boundary.
+We introduce various invariants associated with points and faces on $D$, including dimension, face-dimension, adherence-dimension and codimension.

 \item In \cref{s:unitball} we explore the convex geometry of the unit tangent and contangent spheres in $T_x\teich(S)$ and $T^*_x\teich(S)$, showing that much of the inclusion structure for many faces of $\mathbf{S}_x^*$ is encoded in terms of geodesic laminations associated with faces.
-In this section we also produce bounds and derivations for various notions of dimension associated with points in $\mathbf{S}^*_x$.
+We also produce bounds and derivations for various notions of dimension associated with points in $\mathbf{S}^*_x$.